n-singularity/async/README.md

 Basic Usage
 -----------

-Each task will be stored in the cache, and then will be executed in parallel with php artisan cli.

 This package supports three types of functions that can be run in parallel:

 #### 1. Global Function